Cart 0

 It’s no secret that unhealthy images of masculinity abound.
 TikTok videos tagged #AndrewTate have been viewed more than 12 billion times, and a man who boasts ‘grab them by the pussy’ sits in the Oval Office.
 No need to labour that point.

 We criticise toxic masculinity a lot, and rightfully so.
-But we haven’t far on finding an alternative.
+But we haven’t got far on finding an alternative.

 Maybe we needn’t look far.
 Maybe the men we need have been around for thousands of years.